waweir/w5d1-make-a-library/README.md

 ```
 md.addClass(selector, className)
 ```
-Adds the defined CSS class to the first element returned from the CSS query selector
+Adds the defined CSS class to the first element returned from the CSS query selector.
 #### Arguments
 selector: The CSS query selector to search on.

 className: CSS class to add to the element.
 #### Returns
 Adds the CSS class the first HTML element returned from the CSS query selector.